 You don’t know where to start.

-Ideas seemed to be so clear in your mind.
-When you sat down, that paper castle collapsed.
+Ideas seemed to be so bright, yet when you sat down, that paper castle collapsed.

-Your mind without writing is like a room plenty of clothes scattered around.
+Writing is hard.
+Your mind without writing is like a room plenty of clothes, scattered around.

 Writing is like taking those clothes and placing them in the proper drawer.

-Many believe that the most difficult part of writing is the creative part.
+Many believe that the most challenging part of writing is the creative part.

 But that is only a tiny part of the story.
 Like an entrepreneur needs an idea to start a business.
 So a writer needs creativity.
 But once the spark of creativity is on the rest is all about execution, patience, and dedication.

-If writing is so difficult, time-consuming, yet paramount for any business, how can we make sure that the content created through our writing will generate a long-term return for the business?
+If writing is so complicated, time-consuming, yet paramount for any business, how can we make sure that the content created through our writing will generate a long-term return for a business?

 The Lindy Effect